PyTTaMaster/PyTTa/README.md

 ### Usage

-We extrongly recommend using Anaconda Python Distribution, as it integrates an IDE (Spyder) and lots of packages over which PyTTa is based on as Numpy, Scipy, Matplotlib and PyPI (pip) which is used to install Sounddevice, PyFilterbank and PyTTa itself
+We strongly recommend using Anaconda Python Distribution, as it integrates an IDE (Spyder) and lots of packages over which PyTTa is based on as Numpy, Scipy, Matplotlib and PyPI (pip) which is used to install Sounddevice and PyTTa itself.

 ### Documentation